A Bill to devolve to Welsh Ministers responsibility for the determination of specified bank holidays in Wales; and for connected purposes.

 12 May 2016

-This Bill would transfer the power to decide which days count as bank holidays in Wales from the UK Government to Welsh Ministers.
-It covers the specified bank holidays in Wales and related purposes.
-The bill is currently at its second reading in the House of Commons.
+This Bill would give Welsh Ministers the power to decide which days count as bank holidays in Wales, transferring this responsibility from the UK Government.
+It includes related provisions to support the devolution and is part of giving Wales more control over its public holidays.
+The measure is currently at the 2nd reading stage in the House of Commons.

 Generated 21 February 2026